Digital Drawing as Structural Thinking: From Archive to Magnetic Join

 tolerance and misalignment

-Any drawing that did not address these factors was no longer useful, regardless of how convincing it appeared on screen.
+If a drawing ignored these factors, it was discarded — no matter how convincing it appeared on screen.

 What This Stage Establishes

-That process would quickly test how much the drawings could withstand contact with reality.
+That transition would determine how much the drawings could withstand contact with reality.